PDCbc/stack/docker/scripts/queryImporter/README.md

 The following are a list of things that could be updated/changed about the current implementation of the tool:

+* Pull reduce functions for the appropriate location in the repo.
+There is currently a hardcoded string that is the reduce function, this is not ideal....
 * Linting of the queries and functions
     - Also checking to make sure map() functions are present in the queries before they are pushed into the DB.
     - We currently assume the user knows what they are doing......